-- Monthly Transformations - Number of all newly processed assets including original uploads and derivatives (images and video-frames) within the last 30 days.
+- Monthly Transformations - Number of all newly processed assets including original uploads and derivatives (images and video-frames) within the last 30 days (more information).

-- Total Images & Videos - Represents the total number of resources maintained by Cloudinary at a given moment.
+- Total Images & Videos (not relevant for credit-based plans) - Represents the total number of resources maintained by Cloudinary at a given moment.
 This includes both original resources and their derivatives (e.g. thumbnails).

-- Managed Storage - The accumulated size of all of your assets, which are stored on your Cloudinary account, including backups if enabled.
+- Managed Storage - The accumulated size of all of your assets, which are stored on your Cloudinary account, including backups if enabled (more information).

 - Monthly Net Viewing Bandwidth - Total bandwidth of content delivered from your account within the last 30 days.